opea-project/GenAIExamples/ChatQnA/benchmark/performance/README.md

 ###### 3.2 Run Benchmark Test

-Before the benchmark, we can configure the default number of user queries and test output directory by:
+Before the benchmark, we can configure the number of test queries and test output directory by:

 ```bash
 export USER_QUERIES="[640, 640, 640, 640]"